Skip to content

 Job Code: 7449

-Under general supervision, is responsible for the activities of a service crew engaged in the maintenance of the city sewer system; personally performs a variety of sewer cleaning and maintenance tasks; and performs related duties as required.
+Under general supervision, is responsible for the activities of a service crew engaged in the maintenance of the city sewer system; personally performs a variety of sewer cleaning and maintenance tasks.

 DISTINGUISHING FEATURES